LukeGrahamLandry/franca/devlog.md

+## (Oct 29) os

 - save the registers in the interrupt so the stack gets restored to the right place, and unexpected interrupts won't eat your data.
+- made msr/mrs a bit more readable
+- achived timer by transcribing random magic numbers from someone's blog post, pleasing that it works but i hope i get to the point that i can actually do my own stuff soon. the beginning where you just have to transcribe the same thing as everyone else's fake os is kinda boring.
+- asking qemu for `,gic-version=3` lets me read ICC_IAR1_EL1 which maybe has the INTID that tells me which interrupt happened but makes it spam forever so maybe that kills the memory mapped part and i need to do everything with the system registers instead? i can read GICC_IAR memory and get the right intid, but now the timer doesn't fire again. ah, next row of the table (12.12 The GIC CPU interface register map), write to GICC_EOIR turns it back on again.
+- thats good progress, kinda all you need for preemption, if i had anything to preempt.

 ## (Oct 28)